seasonedfish/fishersun.com/src/content/posts/margin-widths-different-for-the-same-content-width/index.md

 What was different about my blog page?
 I looked at its source code, and saw nothing suspicious.
 Nonetheless, I started changing things, hoping that it was because of a mistake in my CSS somewhere.

 After about 40 minutes of that and no leads, I had to give up.
-I left the library and walked in shame back to my apartment.
+I left the library and walked back to my apartment in shame.

 After dinner, I showed my friend Andy this issue that was troubling me.